Sometimes you may get a notice in your WordPress saying. Sorry, you are not allowed to access this page when you try to log into your admin panel.

-Changing WordPress table prefix is not only to correct the above issue, but it can also be used to keep your WordPress more secured to make it very difficult for hackers to access.
+Changing the WordPress table prefix is not only to correct the above issue but it can also be used to keep your WordPress more secure to make it very difficult for hackers to access.

 Imagine changing your WordPress table prefix from wp_ to something like xwct_

-Of course, the new table prefix is almost impossible to guess by human or robot; it will shield your WordPress site.
+Of course, the new table prefix is almost impossible to guess by humans or robots; it will shield your WordPress site.

 Watch the video also to see how to change WordPress table prefix.